jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

    - On Debian & Ubuntu:

      ```shell
-     # apt update && apt install -y intel-gpu-tools
+     sudo apt update && sudo apt install -y intel-gpu-tools
      ```

    - On Arch Linux:

      ```shell
-     # pacman -Sy intel-gpu-tools
+     sudo pacman -Sy intel-gpu-tools
      ```

 2. Play a video in Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.

-3. Use `intel_gpu_top` command to check the occupancy of the engines as follows:
+3. Use `intel_gpu_top -p` command to check the occupancy of the engines as follows:

    :::note